November 5, 2015

 A lot of up and coming apps support the free stock photography trend by making direct use of it.
 Whether they knowingly make use of random stock photos or not it makes me wonder if they thought about how these photos actually relate to whatever the user will be using them for.

-Pablo by Buffer recently launch as a tool for creating photos to use as an engagement tool for social media and blog posts.
+Pablo by Buffer recently launched as a tool for creating photos to use as an engagement tool for social media and blog posts.
 While the concept and functionality are terrific you’ll notice it makes use of free stock photography at its core.

 The app itself overlays whatever your blog title or quote is over a pre-determined photo in which you are able to share or download.
 Keep in mind that you can upload your own photo but again by default you’re stuck with free stock photos that don’t have anything to do with whatever you’re blogging about.
 That is unless you’re writing about nature or landscape photography...